frm/mendes.codes/src/posts/2020-09-09-two-years-ago-i-did-a-screencast.md

 in order to keep the main repo clean.
 Help and feedback is invaluable.
 Hit me with all you have.

+I would also recommend following the [screencast Twitter account][bots_twitter] for updates.

 I really hope you enjoy!

 Remember to keep your mental health in check, folks.